Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 >> image_transform('image_file', [ xres  yres ])
 ```

 The ``image_transform`` function reads the test image file, performs a sequence of linear transformations on image pixel coordinates, and stores these transformations in a file named ``bli_coords.mat`` along with the test image pixel array.
-When this function is executed in MATLAB, it displays a sequence of image transformations.
+When this function executes in MATLAB, it displays a sequence of image transformations.

 ### Multicore Processing